FESTIVAL VISION: “The cultural dialogue in all its aspects with emphasis on diversity is our main ambition to create solidarity in society.”

 4. By submitting the film you agree to indemnify the festival against all third-party claims in connection with screening the film during Linz International Short Film Festival and other uses described in the terms.
 This includes covering any legal costs that might be incurred.

-5. Screening: The festival is entitled to show the selected films during the duration of the festival any number of times.
+5. Screening: The festival is entitled to show the selected films during the duration of the festival any number of times at online and physical events.

-6. Best-of programs: If the film receives an award at Linz International Short Film Festival 2018 the festival reserves the right to show the film free of charge two times within a year from the festival as part of a best-of program to promote the winning films/filmmakers as well as the festival.
-If the film is to be shown the submitter will be informed ahead of time.
+6. Best-of programs: If the film receives an award or nomination at Linz International Short Film Festival the festival reserves the right to show the film free of charge two times within a year from the festival as part of a best-of program to promote the films/filmmakers as well as the festival.

 7. Press screeners & archive: You grant Linz International Short Film Festival the nonexclusive, royalty-free, worldwide, perpetual and unlimited right to make copies of the film in order to make these copies available to the press or industry representatives only and to archive these copies.
 The festival guarantees to exercise this right within reason and always with the benefit of the filmmaker in mind.
 These copies will not be used for commercial screening purposes by any means.

-8. Educational use: You grant Linz International Short Film Festival the nonexclusive, royalty-free, perpetual and unlimited right to use the archived copies for noncommercial educational purposes in Austria.
+8. Educational use: You grant Linz International Short Film Festival the nonexclusive, royalty-free, perpetual, and unlimited right to use the archived copies for noncommercial educational purposes.

-11. Meta material: If your film is selected to be included in the program you grant Linz International Short Film Festival the nonexclusive, royalty-free, unlimited and irrevocable right to publish submitted meta material such as (but not limited to) film stills (in an edited/altered form if necessary), the title and credits of the film, and the director’s name.
+11. Metamaterial: If your film is selected to be included in the program you grant Linz International Short Film Festival the nonexclusive, royalty-free, unlimited, and irrevocable right to publish submitted metamaterials such as (but not limited to) film stills (in an edited/altered form if necessary), the title and credits of the film, and the director’s name.

 SEVERABILITY & ARBITRATION